adambard/learnxinyminutes-docs/typescript.html.markdown

   name: string;
   //Optional properties, marked with a "?" age?: number;
+  //And of course functions
+  move(): void;
 }

-//Object that implements the "Person" interface var p : Person = { name: "Bobby" }; //Can be treated as a Person since it has the name and age properties
+//..Object that implements the "Person" interface var p : Person = { name: "Bobby", move : () => {} }; //Can be treated as a Person since it has the name and age properties
-//Objects that have the optional property: var validPerson : Person = { name: "Bobby", age: 42 };
+//..Objects that have the optional property: var validPerson : Person = { name: "Bobby", age: 42, move: () => {} };
 var invalidPerson : Person = { name: "Bobby", age: true }; //Is not a person because age is not a number

-//Interfaces can also define method signatures: interface PersonWhoCanTalk {
-  sayHello(otherPersonsName: string): void;
-}

-//And also indexers, both with number and string interface PersonWhoCanBeIndexed {
-  [index: number]: string;
-}
-//TODO

-//Interfaces can also describe a function type interface SearchFunc {
+//..Interfaces can also describe a function type interface SearchFunc {
   (source: string, subString: string): boolean;
 }
-//Only the parameters' types are important, names are not important. var mySearch: SearchFunc;
+//..Only the parameters' types are important, names are not important. var mySearch: SearchFunc;
 mySearch = function(src: string, sub: string) {
   return src.search(sub) != -1;
 }

-//Classes
-class Point {
+//Classes - members are public by default class Point {
   //Properties
 	x: number;

-	//Constructor - the public/private keywords are shortcuts to generate the code for a property and its initialization
+	//Constructor - the public/private keywords in this context are shortcuts to generate the code for a property
 	//Equivalent to "x" in this case
 	//Default values are also supported
 	constructor(x: number, public y: number = 0) {